Note: Woffice is one of the rare themes that we don’t recommend.

 If you click on one of the courses, let’s say the Intro to Self-Hypnosis, you would go straight into the LearnDash page for that course.
 You see that the status is completed.
 Yeah, so you see these is all LearnDash.

 Micah: Got you.
 How did you get it to look the way it does on the home page?

 You paste their short code and boom, your calendar shows up.
 You paste a short code for LearnDash and boom, the courses show up.
 In a pretty simple way, a lot of information can be displayed on this dashboard.

 My wife does a lot of Periscope, so we leave this dashboard here sort of as a way for people to connect with her when she’s live.
 When she’s live, this is red.

 I used this theme sort of I just wanted try it out because it looked so good, and it’s pretty amazing how Memberium fit right in with everything that I was using.
 So, it’s pretty magical.

 People also have their own profiles if you click on them.
 If you see this – this is my profile – this is all running on BuddyPress.
 But we’re really taking it to the next level here – giving badges when they complete courses, a whole set up around that as well.

 And we learned from you guys at Memberium that this is really the new way to go.
 Instead of just presenting the content and letting people use at their own discretion without that interaction, we really influenced people to keep going and give that positive motivation, not only with reminders but they actually get things when they complete the courses that go directly into their profile.

 Micah: Yeah, it looks amazing.
 Tell me about that left menu.
 I’m guessing that came from the theme.

 This is our main area – the library.
 This part – I really have to thank you guys at Memberium, and Dave who really helped me out with setting up what we have here, what we call the credit system.

 The problem that we had in the beginning is that we have all these courses and people were feeling overwhelmed about “Should I do this one?
 Should I do that one?”
 And then, they might end up not doing any of them because they are just overwhelmed with so many options.

 So then you go directly into the course, and then if you go back to the library – I just set these up, so let’s see if they’re working as they should – so you see, now that I have it, my tag is updated and boom, I have the access now instead of the unlock photo there.
-So, we love the way that’s set up.

 When they unlock the course, they feel more serious about completing it because then they want to go to the next one.
 We found that pretty useful in keeping the members.
 If they cancel their account for any reason, then any courses that they’ve unlocked become locked again.